couchbaselabs/sdk-rfcs/rfc/0052-sdk3-full-text-search.md

 * The traditional FTS query, which is already named `SearchQuery` in the SDKs.
 Includes the query itself and any options that apply only to the FTS query such as "boost".
 It's mapped to the top-level `query` JSON field.
-* An individual vector, which we can call a `VectorQuery`.
-Each member of the new top-level `knn` array will map to one of these.
+* An individual vector query, which we can call a `VectorQuery`.
+These map to the members of the new top-level `knn` array.
 It can contain options applicable just to that vector query such as "boost" and "k".
 * A way to perform multiple `VectorQuery`s, which we can call a `VectorSearch`.
 Maps to the top-level `knn` array.